Edward Olivares Preview, Player Props: Royals vs. White Sox

 White Sox Pitching Rankings

-- The White Sox have a 4.89 team ERA that ranks 26th among all MLB pitching staffs.
+- The White Sox have the 26th-ranked team ERA among all league pitching staffs (4.89).

-- White Sox pitchers combine to allow the fourth-most home runs in baseball (196 total, 1.4 per game).
+- White Sox pitchers combine to surrender the fourth-most home runs in baseball (196 total, 1.4 per game).

-- The righty's most recent appearance was on Tuesday against the Kansas City Royals, when he tossed 5 1/3 innings, surrendering four earned runs while allowing eight hits.
+- In his last time out on Tuesday, the righty went 5 1/3 innings against the Kansas City Royals, allowing four earned runs while surrendering eight hits.

 © 2023 Data Skrive.
 All rights reserved.